-Covid-19: ‘Entire world praising PM Modi,’ says Amit Shah, cites survey on world leaders
+Covid-19: ‘Entire world praising PM Modi,’ claims Amit Shah, cites survey on world leaders

 A survey by a US-based firm claimed that Modi was ahead of several world leaders in terms of approval ratings.

-Union Home Minister Amit Shah on Thursday said the entire world has been lauding Prime Minister Narendra Modi’s management of the coronavirus pandemic.
+Union Home Minister Amit Shah on Thursday claimed the entire world has been lauding Prime Minister Narendra Modi’s management of the coronavirus pandemic.
 Shah cited a survey by a United States-based data intelligence company which placed Modi ahead of several other world leaders in terms of approval ratings.

 “Truth is self evident!”
 Shah posted on Twitter. “[The] entire world is praising PM Narendra Modi, the way he is handling COVID-19 global pandemic, taking care of Indians and helping the world community in such challenging times.”
 Shah added that the people of India trust Modi’s leadership and feel safe in the current scenario because of him.